rmjarvis/TreeCorr/README.md

 - 3-point functions have not yet been migrated to the new API, but they should be available soon.
 - Reference: Jarvis, Bernstein, & Jain, 2004, MNRAS, 352, 338

+The code is licensed under a FreeBSD license.
+Essentially, you can use the code in any way you want, but if you distribute it, you need to include the file `TreeCorr_LICENSE` with the distribution.
+See that file for details.

 Two-point Correlations